HenrikBengtsson/my-paragliding-setup/README.md

 I'm fairly happy with this setup.
-The readability of the e-reader is excellent - the brighter the sun is, then better it is, and it's already awesome on cloud days.
+The readability of the e-reader is excellent - the brighter the sun is, then better it is, and it's already awesome on cloudy days.
 The e-reader has a touchscreen, but since that works so and so with gloves, I use the five-button media button as an external keyboard.
 The bluetooth connection between the Poke 3 e-reader and the BlueFlyVario is 100% reliable and always